Two new patents underpin Eckoh's US revenue and deliver payment innovation

 Eckoh has been notified by the US Patent and Trademark Office that it will be awarded two new patents for its unique secure payment solution - CallGuard, and its concept for improving security of phone payments.

-Eckoh plc (AIM:ECK), the global provider of secure payment products and customer contact solutions, has received ‘notice of allowance’, indicating that a patent will be granted for the innovative audio tokenisation process which helps Eckoh deliver its industry-leading contact centre de-scoping solution, CallGuard.
+Eckoh plc (AIM:ECK), the global provider of secure payment products and customer contact solutions, has received 'notice of allowance', indicating that a patent will be granted for the innovative audio tokenization process which helps Eckoh deliver its industry-leading contact center de-scoping solution, CallGuard.

-CallGuard offers contact centres a simple way to take payments securely, and comply with PCI DSS requirements.
-It prevents payment card data from entering the contact centre environment.
+CallGuard offers contact centers a simple way to take payments securely, and comply with PCI DSS requirements.
+It prevents payment card data from entering the contact center environment.

 In 2015, Eckoh was awarded a US patent for part of its CallGuard offering but this new announcement ensures that all Eckoh US revenue from secure payments products is underpinned by at least one patent.

-Eckoh’s CallGuard solution addresses an increasing problem: the rise in Card Not Present (CNP) fraud, especially in contact centres.
+Eckoh's CallGuard solution addresses an increasing problem: the rise in Card Not Present (CNP) fraud, especially in contact centers.
 In the US CNP fraud cost $5.2 billion in 2016, and is projected to rise to $7 billion by 2020.
-With over a third of Card Not Present fraud taking place in contact centres, it’s an issue which needs to be taken seriously.
+With over a third of Card Not Present fraud taking place in contact centers, it's an issue which needs to be taken seriously.

-Eckoh’s audio tokenisation process automatically replaces real card data with ‘placeholders’.
-The placeholders flow through a contact centre’s telephony and data networks, so the environment and agents are no longer exposed to customers’ sensitive payment data.
+Eckoh's audio tokenization process automatically replaces real card data with 'placeholders'.
+The placeholders flow through a contact center's telephony and data networks, so the environment and agents are no longer exposed to customers' sensitive payment data.

 The second 'notice of allowance' is for a US patent for a revolutionary concept which can provide an even more secure way for merchants to take a payment on a phone call.

-Historically, it has been difficult to authenticate that a caller to a contact centre is the genuine cardholder.
+Historically, it has been difficult to authenticate that a caller to a contact center is the genuine cardholder.